bluescarni/mppp/doc/sphinx/integer.rst

    This function will direct to the output stream *os* the input integer *n*.

-   :param os: the target stream.
+   :param os: the output stream.
    :param n: the input :cpp:class:`~mppp::integer`.

    :return: a reference to *os*.